Using Sports Psychology to Improve Your Fitness

 You must have an emotionally compelling reason to stick with an exercise program.

-For serious athletes who train for four to eight years at a time, the motivation might be an Olympic gold medal.
-Daily, they relate their practice sessions to this ultimate prize.
+For serious athletes who train for 4 years to 8 years at a time, the motivation might be an Olympic gold medal.
+They connect their daily practice sessions to this ultimate prize.
 But for others, a compelling reason for working out could be to get into top shape, lose weight, or feel better.

 Compete against yourself

-Another important component of motivation is not comparing yourself with others.
-For example: If you work out regularly at a gym, channel your competitiveness into the progress you're making, not against the highly fit person working out next to you.
+Another important part of motivation is not comparing yourself with others.
+If you work out regularly at a gym, channel your competitiveness into the progress you're making, not against the highly fit person working out next to you.

 The same is true when competing.
 Tune out the runners around you when running a race.